cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

     Sends the signed transaction to the blockchain.
 Connects to nodes of the another nodes on the blockchain.

     - Transaction Signing Function
-    Genarates digital signatures based on the instructed transaction contents and the private signature key (with IDs and addresses).
+    Generates digital signatures based on the instructed transaction contents and the private signature key (with IDs and addresses).

     - Address Management
     Manages public keys with related to the private signature keys, or addresses (such as values calculated from the public keys).

     - Private Signature Key Management Function
     Manages the signing keys of the crypto assets (the keys used for the transaction signing).
 Sometimes it is separated into the cold-wallet as security sountermeasure.
-"Signature key generator" creates singnature keys.
+"Signature key generator" creates signature keys.
 The generated keys are registered in the signature key management unit, and the public keys and addresses are registered in the address management units.

 - Exchange Operation Modules
 A group of functions for custodians' administrators.
-Based on operations from administrators, instructes generation of generating new signature keys or transfer crypto assets.
+Based on operations from administrators, instructs generation of generating new signature keys or transfer crypto assets.

 - Operator Authentication Function
 Authenticates the administrator users.